1991–92 Football League: Overview

-As one highly promising English striker's career was taking off, a goal scoring legend was on his way out of the English league.
-In November 1991, Tottenham and England striker Gary Lineker accepted an offer to sign for Japanese side Grampus Eight at the end of the season.
-Lineker finished the season as PFA Player of the Year and was among the top scorers with 28 First Division goals, before bowing out of the international scene at the European Championships in Sweden, making the last of his 80 appearances for the national side in a 2–1 defeat to Sweden at the end of an international career where a total of 48 goals left him just one goal short of Bobby Charlton's (then) record of 49 England goals.
+As one highly promising English striker's career was taking off, a goalscoring legend was on his way out of the English league.
+In November 1991, Tottenham and England striker Gary Lineker accepted an offer to sign for Japanese side Nagoya Grampus Eight at the end of the season.
+Lineker finished the season as PFA Player of the Year and was among the top scorers with 28 First Division goals, before bowing out of the international scene at the European Championship in Sweden, making the last of his 80 appearances for the national side in a 2–1 defeat to Sweden at the end of an international career where a total of 48 goals left him just one goal short of Bobby Charlton's then-record of 49 England goals.